TobiWilhelm/IotHeisl/README.md

 5) You should see Wi-Fi connect, MQTT connect, and periodic test publishes

 ## How it talks
-- MQTT topics: base is haus/<HOUSE>.
-Commands arrive on haus/<HOUSE>/cmd.
-State goes to haus/<HOUSE>/state.
-Telemetry goes to haus/<HOUSE>/telemetry.
-A test heartbeat currently publishes to haus/99 from main.py.
+- MQTT topics: base is haus/<HOUSEID>.
+Commands arrive on haus/<HOUSEID>/cmd.
+State goes to haus/<HOUSEID>/state.
+Telemetry goes to haus/<HOUSEID>/telemetry.
+A periodic test publish currently goes to haus/99 from main.py.
-- Display updates: handle_messages now looks for topic "<house>/Status" with payloads OK / ERROR / WARNING and writes them to the LCD.
-Adjust the handler if you want more messages.
+- Display updates: the LCD updates when the handler receives topic "haus1/Status" with payload OK / ERROR / WARNING.
+With the current code this happens via UDP fallback (MQTT subscribes to haus/<HOUSEID>/cmd, which does not match haus1/Status).
-- Fallback: if MQTT stays down for ~10s, messages fall back to UDP broadcast "<topic>;<payload>" on port 5005.
-When MQTT returns, it switches back automatically.
+- Fallback: if MQTT stays down for ~10s, the loop listens for UDP broadcasts and the heartbeat is sent as UDP "<topic>;<payload>" on port 5005.
+It does not forward all MQTT topics over UDP.
-- Heartbeat: every ~2s the loop sends a test message so you can see that the board is alive.
+- Heartbeat: every ~2s the loop sends a test message; it is MQTT when connected, or UDP when in fallback.

+## UDP vs MQTT message format
+- UDP broadcast in this repo is a single text string built as "<topic>;<payload>".
+Example: "haus/01/Status;OK".
+It is sent to config.BROADCAST_IP:config.UDP_PORT and the receiver splits on the first ";" to recover topic and payload.
+- MQTT messages carry topic and payload as separate fields in the protocol.
+You publish to a broker, and subscribers receive the topic and payload without manual formatting.

+## Example status message (UDP)
+Send a UDP broadcast with the text "haus1/Status;OK" to port 5005.
+Example (Linux/macOS): echo -n "haus1/Status;OK" | nc -u -b 192.168.0.255 5005